 We monitor our investment portfolio and review securities that have experienced a decline in fair value below cost to evaluate whether the decline is other than temporary.
 When assessing whether the amortized cost basis of the security will be recovered, we compare the present value of the cash flows likely to be collected, based on an evaluation of all available information relevant to the collectability of the security, to the amortized cost basis of the security.
 The shortfall of the present value of the cash flows expected to be collected in relation to the amortized cost basis is referred to as the "credit loss."
 If there is a credit loss, the impairment is considered to be other-than-temporary.
 If we identify that an other-than-temporary impairment loss has occurred, we then determine whether we intend to sell the security, or if it is more likely than not that we will be required to sell the security prior to recovering the amortized cost basis less any current-period credit losses.
-If we determine that we do not intend to sell, and it is not more likely than not that we will be required to sell the security, the amount of the impairment loss will be recognized in other comprehensive income (loss), net of tax.
-If we determine that we intend to sell the security, or that it is more likely than not that we will be required to sell the security prior to recovering its amortized cost basis less any current-period credit loss will be recognized in other comprehensive income (loss), net of tax.
-If we determine that we intend to sell the security, or that it is more likely than not that we will be recognized in earnings.
+If we determine that we do not intend to sell, and it is not more likely than not that we will be required to sell the security, the amount of the impairment loss related to the credit loss will be recorded in earnings, and the remaining portion of the other-than-temporary impairment loss will be recognized in other comprehensive income (loss), net of tax.
+If we determine that we intend to sell the security, or that it is more likely than not that we will be required to sell the security prior to recovering its amortized cost basis less any current-period credit losses, the full amount of the other-than-temporary impairment will be recognized in earnings.